NoahSyn10/VSCode-PyDoctestBtn/README.md

 ## Release Notes

-## v1.0.5 - 2022-05-31
+## v1.0.6 - 2022-06-01

-* Update pythonpath settings ID from 'python.pythonPath' to 'python.defaultInterpreterPath'
+* Update pythonpath retrieval to search elsewhere, and then fall back on an editable setting (`dtPythonPath`).
-  * Fixes an issue where certain operating systems printed 'undefined' rather than the python path
+  * Helps fix an issue where certain operating systems printed 'undefined' rather than the python path
   * Thanks to jguerra-astro and Paul-Durrant: https://github.com/NoahSyn10/VSCode-PyDoctestBtn/issues/7

 ## v1.0.4 - 2022-01-20